 Three’s

-Circle time is provided daily for children in an engaging, interactive and age appropriate manner.
-The children are introduced to concepts related to the weather and calendar for example.
-This large group offering helps children practice taking turns, listening and speaking in front of others.
+Circle time is provided daily for children in an engaging, interactive, and age appropriate manner.
+The children are introduced to concepts related to weather and calendar.
+This large group offering gives children the opportunity to practice taking turns, listening, and speaking in front of others.
+The class comes together as a group to discuss the day’s activities and theme.
+Educational games- such as Alphabet Bingo and Scavenger Hunts, stories, felt board stories, alliteration, patterns, music and movement take place during this time.

 Outdoor time is provided daily unless the weather is not appropriate.
 If we can’t get outdoors we visit our indoor large motor room.
 We believe the children need this dedicated time to run, jump, climb and be free.